-Similar to the exchange between the authors of \cite{kristjansson2020resource,abbott2020communication}, reasonable comments can be made for the results we showed in previous section suggesting that ICO fridge assisted by generalized N-SWITCH with more alternative causal orders and reservoirs can boost the heat extracting ability of the working system on average.
-Because for ICO fridges with different numbers of reservoirs, the numbers of thermalizing channels applied in sequence for each run of cycle are different, so it is not very clear whether enhancement about the amount of heat can be extracted on average for the cooling task origins from the more complex interference pattern arises from superposition of more causal orders or just simply because the working system thermlizes with more reservoirs each run(but in Maxwell-demon-like task describe in later section, you will see there are things $N=2$ ICO fridge can't do no matter how many runs we repeat the cycle but it is attainable with ICO fridges with sufficiently large $N$).
-However for the quantum-controlled thermalizing(in controlled-SWAP scheme) case, we can be sure that the enhancement of the heat extracting ability of the work systems arises from the more complex interference pattern instead of interacting with more reservoirs each run because the working qubit interacts with \textit{only one} reservoir qubit(swaps with one of $N$ reservoir qubits depending on the state of the control) no matter how many reservoirs with same temperature we have.
+Similar to the exchange between the authors of \cite{kristjansson2020resource,abbott2020communication}, reasonable comments can be made for the results we showed in previous section suggesting that ICO fridge assisted by generalised N-SWITCH with more alternative causal orders and reservoirs can boost the heat extracting ability of the working system on average.
+Because for ICO fridges with different numbers of reservoirs, the numbers of thermalising channels applied in sequence for each run of cycle are different, so it is not very clear whether the increase of the amount of heat that can be extracted on average for the cooling task origins from the more complex interference pattern arises from superposition of more causal orders or just simply because the working system thermlises with more reservoirs each run(but in Maxwell-demon-like scenario describe in section \ref{Maxdem}, you will see that there are things $N=2$ ICO fridge can't do no matter how many runs we repeat the cycle but it is attainable by utilising ICO fridges with sufficiently large $N$).
+However, for the quantum-controlled thermalisation in controlled-SWAPs scheme, we can be sure that the enhancement of the heat extracting ability of the work systems arises from the more complex interference pattern instead of interacting with more reservoirs each run because the working qubit interacts with \textit{only one} reservoir qubit (swaps with one of $N$ reservoir qubits depending on the state of the control) no matter how many reservoirs with same temperature we have.